Wiciu021/Website-Project/README.md

 Everything we change push on this git repository with proper commit name and some desciption

-HTML - piszesz nazwy z myslnikami("laura-jest-gorsza")

-JS - piszesz w taki o to sposob("lauraJestGorsza")

-imo laura nie jest 10/10
+HTML - write with dashes in this scheme: ("you-have-diarhoea")

+JS - write in this scheme: ("youHaveDiarhoea")